ValentinaDataS/Shopify-trending-products-2025-analysis/README.md

 Product performance varies considerably across categories and subcategories, and Trend analysis provides valuable insight into emerging product opportunities.
 ## 💡 Business Recommendation
-Increase marketing efforts for high-trend, low-revenue products.
+Increase marketing efforts for high-trend and low-revenue products.
-Focus on categories with strong revenue performance and growth potential.
-Use trend insights to support inventory planning and product strategy.
+Focus on categories with strong revenue performance and growth potential, Use trend insights to support inventory planning and product strategy, and
 Continuously monitor products trends to identify emerging opportunities.
 ## 🛠 Tools Used
 Python (Pandas,Numpy),